Rules of the Ohio Senate

 Rule 55.
 (Resolutions, When Considered.)

-referred to the Committee on Rules and Reference.
-If so referred, the Committee on Rules and Reference shall examine and
+Committee on Rules and Reference.
+If so referred, the Committee on Rules and Reference shall examine and otherwise consider the

-some or all commemorative and congratulatory resolutions offered for adoption on any particular legislative day.
-Should
+commemorative and congratulatory resolutions offered for adoption on any particular legislative day.
+Should the presiding officer

 Rule 56.
 (Concurrent Resolutions, Agency Rule Review.)